CyberKittenAttackSquad/writeups/nuitduhack2016/toil33t.md

 So we know two pieces of information:
 * The structure of the plain text cookie
-* The encryped cookie was created with AES in ECB mode.
+* The encrypted cookie was created with AES in ECB mode.

+Once we know this we can mount a cut-paste-and-attack to manipulate the final form of the cookie based on our initial input.
+We would like for the cookie to decrypt to "is_admin" set to true.